UBC-OpenRobotics/SpeechRecognition/README.md

 The .lm file can be generated, along with the .dic file, from a corpus of text, using [this tool](http://www.speech.cs.cmu.edu/tools/lmtool-new.html)

+The `generate_corpus.py` script in `SpeechRecognition/asr/resources` sifts through the resource files from robocup's GPSRCmdGenerator and creates a corpus.
+The .dic and .lm files are generated from it by using the above tool.

 Finally, the .gram file specifies the grammer to be imposed.
 For instance, if the commands we are expecting are always an action followed by an object or person and then a location, it might look like:

 ```